 The Ultralite kit eliminates the need for the reaming tool by using a sharp brass point to widen and prime the puncture.
 The repair strip is loaded behind the point.

-One thing to note here – you will need some pressure in your tyre to successfully insert the tool and plug.
-If a tyre is completely flat, Slime or Holts Tyreweld are a better solution.
+One thing to note is that you will need some pressure in your tyre to insert the tool and plug successfully.
+Slime or Holts Tyreweld are better if a tyre is completely flat.

 Slime For Tubeless Tyres

-Slime For Tubeless Tyres is not a complete solution like some of the others on our list, but can be used to preemptively protect against punctures ruining your day.
+Slime For Tubeless Tyres is not a complete solution like others on our list but can be used to preemptively protect against punctures ruining your day.

 The green colour on the outside of your tyre will alert you to the fact you’ve had an issue.
-We’ve used the same company’s product on bicycles to great success in this regard, but I can’t personally vouch for it on motorcycles.
+We’ve used the same company’s bicycle product to great success in this regard, but I can’t personally vouch for it on motorcycles.

-Slime will wash off in water if you choose to have the tyre replaced or professionally repaired.
-This stuff is intended as a temporary fix and riders should keep speeds below 50mph until the repair has had a chance to fully settle.
+Slime will wash off in water if you have the tyre replaced or professionally repaired.
+This stuff is intended as a temporary fix, and riders should keep speeds below 50mph until the repair has had a chance to settle fully.

-Of course, there are people who’ll ride around indefinitely on a Slime-patched wheel.
+Of course, some people ride around indefinitely on a Slime-patched wheel.
 Do so at your own risk.